The thoughts of author C. N. Nevets on fiction writing. Be sure to leave a comment at the bottom with your own thoughts or additional questions!

-I work a full-time job in Information Technology, and I teach anthropology and systems part-time.
+I work a full-time job in Information Technology, and I teach part-time.
 I am involved in a variety of volunteer activities.
 I am a husband, a brother, a son.
 I am a homeowner.
 I cannot afford to treat writing like a job, because I don’t have an extra 40 hours a week to give to it.
 At the same time, I cannot afford to treat writing like an ephemeral thing that comes and goes as it wishes.
 The secret to writing when you don’t have a lot of time is to actually write when you actually have a little time.
 Everything else can be dealt with on its own time.

 The most important thing is to write, and to take charge of that writing, rather than to allow myself to be at the mercy of fears of rejection or the capricious whims of characters and plots that, after all, I am creating.